htkseason/VisionModelLib/README.md

 ## Instructions
 This project is written with java and rely on [OpenCV 3.2.0](http://opencv.org/releases.html) java interface

-In order to train models, you need to download [Muct database](http://www.milbo.org/muct/) or other similar databases.
-Or you can use the models I pre-trained for you. (included in 'models' folder)
+In order to train models, you need to download [Muct database](http://www.milbo.org/muct/) or other similar databases OR you can use the models I pre-trained for you. (included in 'models' folder)
 The pre-trained models are face-shape-model, face-texture-model, an integrated face-appearance-model and 76-points-patch-model which are all trained from MUCT database.

 ---